 Quick Answer: The Archeon 25 is for You if…

 - You want a pack for day hikes.

 - Style and design-aesthetic is important to you.

 - You want a backpack with a lifetime guarantee*.

 In a nutshell this is a fairly versatile and hard-wearing small backpack suitable for day or overnight use (it can be pushed further if needed).
-It can be taken as Carry-on luggage for air travel and especially appeals to style, and environmental consciousness consumers.
+It can be taken as Carry-on luggage (do specifically check airlines’ specific policies, for example, Ryanair’s carry-on baggage rules which can be downright draconian!) for air travel and especially appeals to style, and environmental consciousness consumers.

 Is the Osprey Archeon 25 the right backpack for you?

-I got this backpack for my girlfriend as she needed something for day to day use such as going to the gym, to work or taking on bike rides.
+I got this great Osprey backpack for my girlfriend as she needed something for day to day use such as going to the gym, to work or taking on bike rides.